 Personal Background

 Cynthia lives in Plano, Texas with her husband, Ed, and their dog, Toby.
-Their children and their families are the highlights of their lives – especially their six grandchildren.
+Their adult children and grandchildren are the highlights of their lives.
 She enjoys traveling with her husband, staying connected to her community, listening to live music, exploring the outdoors, and appreciating quiet time to recharge and reflect.

-Cynthia supports various non-profits in the North Dallas area as well as a member of a Women's organization that chooses a local non-profit every quarter to support.
-She is active in The Plano Chamber of Commerce and some Professional Women's Organizations, well as being a Leadership Plano alumni.
+Cynthia supports various non-profits in North Dallas as well as a member of a Women's organization that chooses a local non-profit every quarter to support.
+She is active in The Plano Chamber of Commerce and some Professional Women's Organizations, well as being a Leadership Plano alumn.

 These experiences drive Cynthia’s empathy and make her comfortable having real, honest conversations with clients about their needs, priorities, and concerns.